ethereum/fe/newsfragments/README.md

-This directory collects "newsfragments": short files that each contain a snippet of ReST-formatted text that will be added to the next release notes.
+This directory collects "newsfragments": short files that each contains a snippet of markdown formatted text that will be added to the next release notes.
 This should be a description of aspects of the change (if any) that are relevant to users.
 (This contrasts with the commit message and PR description, which are a description of the change as relevant to people working on the code itself.)

-Each file should be named like `<ISSUE>.<TYPE>.rst`, where `<ISSUE>` is an issue numbers, and `<TYPE>` is one of:
+Each file should be named like `<ISSUE>.<TYPE>.md`, where `<ISSUE>` is an issue numbers, and `<TYPE>` is one of:

 * `feature`